-The number Q of Subband or Operating triplets in the element is determined by the Length field.
+The number Q of Subband or Operating Triplet subfields in the element is determined by the Length field.

-An operating class for an 80+80 MHz channel bandwidth is expressed by two consecutive Operating/Subband Sequences, where the first Operating/Subband Sequence field contains an Operating Triplet for an 80 MHz Channel Spacing with an 80+ Behavior Limit and the second Operating/Subband Sequence field contains an Operating Triplet for an 80 MHz Channel Spacing without an 80+ Behavior Limit.
+An operating class for an 80+80 MHz channel width is expressed by two consecutive Operating/Subband Sequences, where the first Operating/Subband Sequence subfield contains an Operating Triplet subfield for an 80 MHz channel spacing with an 80+ Behavior Limit and the second Operating/Subband Sequence subfield contains an Operating Triplet subfield for an 80 MHz channel spacing without an 80+ Behavior Limit.

-Operating/Subband Sequence fields for 80, 160 or 80+ MHz operating classes contain zero Subband Triplet fields.
+Operating/Subband Sequence subfields for 80, 160 or 80+ MHz operating classes contain no Subband Triplet subfields.

-NOTE—The VHT Transmit Power Envelope element is always used for TPC for 80 MHz, 160 MHz or 80+80 MHz operating classes instead of subband triplets (see 10.39.1 (Basic VHT BSS functionality)).
+NOTE—The VHT Transmit Power Envelope element is always used for TPC for 80 MHz, 160 MHz or 80+80 MHz operating classes instead of Subband Triplets (see 10.39.1 (Basic VHT BSS functionality)).

-The first octet in each Subband or Operating Triplet field contains an unsigned integer and identifies the type of triplet.
-If the integer has a value less than or equal to 200, then the triplet is a Subband Triplet field.
-If the integer has a value of 201 or greater, then the triplet is an Operating Triplet field.
+The Operating Extension Identifier subfield in an Operating Triplet subfield is 1 octet in length and has a value of 201 or greater.

-The minimum length of the element is 8 octets.
+NOTE—Operating Extension Identifiers are not required to have the value 201, or to be unique within the Country element.

 The Country String field of the element is 3 octets in length.
-The AP and mesh STA set this field to the value contained in the dot11CountryString attribute before transmission in a Beacon or Probe Response frame.
-Upon reception of this element, a STA sets the value of the dot11CountryString to the value contained in this field.
+An AP, PCP, STA in an IBSS or mesh STA sets this field to the value contained in dot11CountryString before transmission in a Beacon or Probe Response frame.
+Upon reception of this element, a STA sets the value of dot11CountryString to the value contained in this field.

 NOTE—The three octets of the Country String have additional structure as defined by dot11CountryString (see Annex C).

-The First Channel Number/Operating Extension Identifier field is 1 octet in length.
-If the field has a positive integer value less than 201, then it contains a positive integer value that indicates the lowest channel number in the Subband triplet subband described in this element.
-The group of channels described by each pair of the First Channel Number and the Number of Channels fields within a Subband Triplet Sequence field do not have overlapping channel identifiers.
-[For example, the pairs (2,4) and (5,2) overlap and are not used within the same Subband Triplet Sequence field together.]
+The First Channel Number/Operating Extension Identifier subfield in a Subband Triplet subfield is 1 octet in length, has a nonzero value less than 201 (the value 0 is reserved) and is 1 octet in length.
+If the field has a positive integer value less than 201, then it contains a positive integer value that indicates the lowest channel number in the Subband Triplet subband described in this element.
+The group of channels described by each pair of the First Channel Number and the Number of Channels subfields within a Subband Triplet Sequence subfield do not have overlapping channel identifiers.
+[For example, the pairs (2,4) and (5,2) overlap and are not used within the same Subband Triplet Sequence subfield together.]

-The First Channel Numbers are monotonically increasing within a Subband Triplet Sequence field where dot11OperatingClassesRequired is not true.Where dot11OperatingClassesRequired is true, consecutive subband triplets following an operating triplet have monotonically increasing First Channel Number fields.
+The First Channel Numbers are monotonically increasing within a Subband Triplet Sequence subfield where dot11OperatingClassesRequired is not true.Where dot11OperatingClassesRequired is true, consecutive subband triplets following an operating triplet have monotonically increasing First Channel Number fields.